Vunnadhi Okate Zindagi: Plot

 Vasu and Abhi meet a girl named Meghana a.k.a.
-Maggie and her friend, Kanuka (Himaja), who are the wedding planners for Sai's marriage.
+Maggie and her friend, Kanuka, who are the wedding planners for Sai's marriage.
 Meanwhile, Sai's marriage has been canceled because of an argument between Sai's mother and the bride Srushti because of a petty issue with Srushti's dog.
 Maggie feels stressed about her loan because she had invested a lot of money and hopes on this wedding.
 Though she was in loss, she had invested through loans and she didn't pay back any of them.
 Abhi decides to pay her loan installment.
 Maggie promises Abhi to pay him back with interest.
 Later, the gang decides to forget about the wedding and plan for a trek.
 On the way to their trek, the local taxi drivers stop them to organize a monopoly system by force and push Maggie, which leads to a fight between them and Abhi.
 When Abhi is hit by one of the goons, Vasu joins the fight.
 Later, Abhi pours his heart out that he didn't know about Maha and tells Vasu that he would have come immediately if he knew.
 They both happily unite after sorting out their differences.
 As they all spend time together, Maggie becomes close to both Vasu and Abhi.
 Satish thinks that she might cause a fight between Vasu and Abhi again, just like Maha did.

 In a sudden encounter, Maha's friend Usha gives Maha's personal belongings to Vasu.
 Later, with the help of Abhi, Sai confesses his feelings on Srushti.
 Srushti accepts his proposal.
 Then, the marriage programs begin again according to the plan with the acceptance of their families.
 After the completion of the wedding, Satish convinces Abhi that Vasu loves Maggie and tells him to let them be together.
 Then Abhi leaves the place without telling anyone.
 Later Maggie and Vasu ask about Abhi, making Satish reveal everything to them.
 Vasu tells him that he doesn't have any feelings for Maggie and that they are just good friends.
 Then, the gang finds him in Ooty's railway station.